jh1sc/Posh-Header/README.md

 # What Posh-Header offers..💪

+### Header Func
+- All this function does is add all the basic assemblies, so you dont have to always add them to you scripts, which is why i made this module,
+- I found that it was just annoying and a waist of time!
+- So Anyways, I hope people Have some sort of use for this lmao

+**Modules It Imports**

+Microsoft.VisualBasic, PresentationCore, PresentationFramework,
+System.Drawing, System.Windows.Forms, WindowsBase, WindowsFormsIntegration,
+System

 ### Get Specfic KeyStroke, ASKS/AsyncKeyStoke
 - Ok, I want to clarify and emphasize, that this is not a key logger
 - It looks like a key logger because It uses the same WinApi Function to get the keystroke.